MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     example.com.
 3600 IN SVCB 0 svc.example.net.

-The SvcDomainName MUST point to a domain name that contains another SVCB record, address (AAAA and/or A) records, or both address records and a ServiceForm SVCB record.
+The SvcDomainName MUST be the fully-qualified name of a domain that has SVCB, AAAA, or A records.

 Note that the SVCB record's owner name MAY be the canonical name of a CNAME record, and the SvcDomainName MAY be the owner of a CNAME